YorikMol/To-Do-List-Compose/README.md

 - **Custom Backgrounds:** Personalize each list by changing its background, allowing you to create a visually appealing and organized task environment.
 - **Default Lists:** Benefit from two default lists, "My Day" for tasks with a daily deadline and "Tasks" for general, timeless tasks.
 Uncompleted tasks from "My Day" automatically move to the "Tasks" list at the end of the day.
 - **Effortless Task Completion:** Quickly mark tasks as complete with a simple tap, adding a satisfying touch to your productivity.
+- **Local Storage with Room Database:** Your data is securely stored locally using Room Database, ensuring efficient and reliable task management without the need for constant internet connectivity.
 - **Adaptive Dark Mode:** Seamlessly switch between light and dark modes based on your Android phone's theme, providing a comfortable and visually pleasing experience.
 - **Multilingual Support:** Choose from three supported languages - English, Russian, and Ukrainian - ensuring a personalized experience for users around the world.
+- **Smooth Screen Transitions:** Experience a visually pleasing journey with seamless animations when switching between screens, enhancing the overall user interface and providing an engaging and polished feel.
 - **Sync with Google Drive (Planned):** Soon, enjoy the convenience of syncing your app data with Google Drive, ensuring that your tasks are seamlessly accessible across multiple devices.

 ## Technologies Used:
+- **Kotlin:** Powering the core functionality with its concise and expressive syntax.
+- **Compose:** Creating a visually appealing and dynamic user interface for a modern and seamless user experience.
+- **Room Database:** Safeguarding and efficiently managing local data storage for a reliable and responsive task management system.
+- **Flow:** Enabling smooth and asynchronous data flow, enhancing the app's responsiveness and performance.
+- **Compose Navigation:** Facilitating intuitive and structured navigation within the application.
+- **Preference DataStore:** Efficiently handling app preferences for a personalized and user-friendly experience.
+- **WorkManager:** Orchestrating background tasks and ensuring optimal task scheduling for improved efficiency.
+- **Splash Screen:** Enhancing user engagement with a visually appealing splash screen during app initialization.
+- **Coroutines:** Implementing lightweight and efficient concurrency for seamless task execution.
+- **Material Design:** Adhering to the principles of Material Design for a consistent and aesthetically pleasing user interface.
+- **Glide:** Streamlining the loading and caching of images for a smoother and more responsive app experience.

 ## Light Theme Screenshots